- A perennial that spreads via seeds and rhizomes

 - Dense infestations decrease native plant diversity.

 - Be PlantWise and use Grow Me Instead to plant non-invasive alternatives to oxeye daisy

-- Read the plants contained in wildflower seed mixes to ensure invasives aren’t included.
+- Check the species contained in wildflower seed mixes to ensure invasives aren’t included.

 - Repeated mowing and hand pulling is effective but should be done prior to seed production

 - Repeated grazing by sheep or goats may help to reduce populations

 - Properly dispose of invasive plant materials, read our In the Garden page for more information

 - Treatments should be repeated annually due to the long life of the oxeye daisy’s seeds

 - Chemical treatments are available, consult a professional to discuss whether this might be suitable for you.